 Just like Shadrach and his two friends we mustn't worship the Messenger but the God who sent the Message.

-What is the Old Testament picture of a Messenger sent to find a bride?
+What is the Old Testament picture of Abraham sending Eliazer find a bride for Isaac but a type of God sending a Messenger to find a bride?

 But surely the Church is the Bride of Christ

 Any questions or comments write to email@example.com